 Bojo River Cruise

 Our payments did not include the fare to the drop off areas.
 We had to hire a motorbike taxi (habal-habal).
-Good thing that the habal-habal fare had been standardized by the tourism office, excessive fare collection was avoided.
+Good thing that the habal-habal fare had been standardized by the LGU and the tourism proponents.
+Excessive fare collection was avoided.

 We received an orientation before we started the actual tour.
-Bojo actually means springs, locally known as “tubod”.
+According to our guide, Bojo actually means springs, also known locally as “tubod”.
 These springs are contributory to the aquamarine river.

 Bojo River is saline at high tide due to the intruding seawater.
 This makes the riverbank an ideal ecosystem for mangroves and plankton, and at the same time, a nesting sanctuary for mothering fishes.